+Starting with a clean slate is essential for a healthy and glowing complexion, so it’s important to cleanse your face in the morning before applying any other products.
 You may already know how to cleanse and moisturize, but what does it mean to treat your skin?
 This category can be quite broad and can include antioxidant serum or creams with vitamin C, retinol, hydroxy acid, etc.

 Introducing an intermediate step between cleansing and moisturizing is very important.
 The right treatment products will have a huge impact on your skin’s health over time.

 Over time you may find yourself using more than one treatment product in a routine.
 First of all, you need to be aware there are certain types of treatments that are not meant to be used together on the same day (meaning you need to either use them morning vs night or on alternate days).

 And if you are to use multiple treatment products at the same time, a general rule of thumb is to apply them based on their texture – from thinner consistency to thicker, or from liquid to cream.
 Thinner ingredients cannot penetrate thicker products, so you want to apply the thinner ones first.